 Overview of Appointments of Prothonotaries of the Federal Court

-The Commissioner of Federal Judicial Affairs is seeking applications from barristers or advocates who are members in good standing of any provincial or territorial Bar, and who have extensive professional experience spanning at least ten years, to fill an existing vacancy at the Federal Court in Vancouver and create a pool of candidates to staff future prothonotary positions in Ottawa, Montréal, Toronto and Vancouver.
-Candidates must be willing to travel.
-Applications meeting the requirements specified in the selection criteria must be received by 23:59 (PST) on August 18, 2017, for the position in Vancouver.
+The Commissioner of Federal Judicial Affairs is seeking applications from barristers or advocates who are members in good standing of any provincial or territorial Bar, and who have extensive professional experience spanning at least ten years, to fill Prothonotary vacancies that might open up at any time at the Federal Court.

 - Date modified: